• Menu

 Notes

 • You could freeze this minced garlic if you use glass jars that can be placed in the freezer.
 Make sure you allow space for expanding when adding the garlic and topping with oil.
+Or, freeze in individual portions using an ice cube mould.

 • To prevent mould, use a clean spoon when using this garlic and keep topped with oil, until the garlic is just covered after each use.